Guaranteed Optimal Compositional Explanations for Neurons: Complete Results

 \section{Complete Results}

-\Cref{appx:tab:performance} reports the averages and standard deviations of the results presented in \Cref{tab:performance}. \Cref{appx:hyperparameters} shows differences in scalability between beam search guided by our proposed heuristic and beam search guided by MMESH.
-Both tables are computed over 50 units randomly extracted from the penultimate layer of a ResNet18 model trained on Places365, consistent with prior work on compositional explanations \citep{Mu2020, Harth2022, Makinwa2022, LaRosa2023Towards}.
-We follow \citet{bau2020units} and \citet{Mu2020} and use the highest activations corresponding to the top 0.005 percentile across the probing dataset as the activation range and fix the maximum explanation length to 3.
-As probing datasets, we used Cityscapes \citep{Cordts2016Cityscapes} ( accessible at: \url{https://www.cityscapes-dataset.com/} under MIT License) for the low complexity settings, Ade20kFull \citep{Zhou2017} (accessible via the Detectron2 \citep{wu2019detectron2} framwork) for the moderate settings, and Broden \citep{Bau2017} (accessible at \url{https://github.com/CSAILVision/NetDissect} under MIT license) for the highest complexity settings.
-All results were computed on a workstation equipped with an NVIDIA GTX 3090 GPU, without parallelization, in order to avoid timing overhead.
+\Cref{appx:tab:performance,tab:alexnet_performance,tab:densenet_performance} report the complete results (including averages and standard deviations) for three probed models: ResNet18, AlexNet, and DenseNet161.
+The statistics are computed over 50 units randomly extracted from the penultimate layer of each probed model trained on Places365, consistent with prior work on compositional explanations \citep{Mu2020, Harth2022, Makinwa2022, LaRosa2023Towards}.
+We follow \citet{bau2020units} and \citet{Mu2020} and use the highest activations corresponding to the top 0.005 percentile across the probing dataset as the activation range, fix the maximum explanation length to 3, and the beam size to 5.
+As probing datasets, we used Cityscapes \citep{Cordts2016Cityscapes} (accessible at: \url{https://www.cityscapes-dataset.com/} under MIT License) for the low complexity settings, Ade20kFull \citep{Zhou2017} (accessible via the Detectron2 \citep{wu2019detectron2} framework) for the moderate settings, and Broden \citep{Bau2017} (accessible at \url{https://github.com/CSAILVision/NetDissect} under MIT license) for the highest complexity settings.

+We also tested and confirmed our findings on a different activation range than the 0.005 quantile used in the main text.
+Specifically, in \Cref{tab:diff_cluster} we consider, as the activation range, cluster 5 identified following the \citet{LaRosa2023Towards} protocol.
+Note that this cluster includes the highest activations but considers a broader activation range.
+We apply the optimal algorithm to 50 randomly selected units in a DenseNet model and compare its explanations against those obtained by beam search.
+Similarly to the threshold used in the main text, more than 30\% of the explanations found by beam search in this setting are not optimal.
+We observe a higher number of non-optimal explanations falling into Category 2, suggesting that the broader the activation range, the more difficult it becomes for beam search to find the most precise and well-aligned explanations given a set of concepts.

+All results were computed on a workstation equipped with an NVIDIA RTX 3090 GPU, without parallelization, to avoid timing overhead.